GenesisEX/choose-database/README.md

 But consider if you have a table that stores stock price data.
 The data has columns on date, symbol, open, close, high, low, volume.
 Your most used query is to return historical close price for a particular symbol.
 In such cases, it makes more sense that data is stored by column in a data file.

 ColumnDB is exactly designed for this purpose.
 You can have a lot of columns.
 But your most query only need to return one or a few columns on many rows for a particular tag ( stock symbol in the above example).
+ColumnDB makes this super fast as you are continously read from disk, instead of reading rows randomly on a disk like RDBMS.